-Howell, NJ: Metropolitan Hilarion led a regular session of the
+Metropolitan Hilarion led the Winter Session of the Diocesan Council

 The following Council members took part in the meeting:

 His Grace Jerome, Bishop of

 Archpriest Victor Potapov

 Archpriest Serge Lukianov,

 meeting began with the prayer "O Heavenly King," after which the

 Council sang Memory Eternal to Metropolitan Philaret (Voznesensky),

 on the occasion of the feast day of St. Philaret the Merciful – the

 Heavenly patron of the ever-memorable Metropolitan.
 After prayers,